New Undesirable Recessive - Brachyspina

 "It's our belief that labeling the carriers of Brachyspina will give breeders the information they need to dramatically reduce the frequency of the undesirable recessive allele in the Holstein breed.
 In the interim, top genetic animals, identified with BY, can still be used with some attention given to the pedigree of the potential mate" said Dr. Tom Lawlor, Holstein Association USA Director of Research and Development.
 It is estimated that approximately 6 percent of Holstein cattle carry the gene for Brachyspina, which can cause embryonic death, stillbirth or other physical deformities.
 In a random mating population, it's estimated that 1 out of 1,000 matings would result in early embryonic death and an increase in days open.

 Since this announcement was just made it was impossible to get full labeling of tested animals in place for the April evaluations.
 We can expect for the August evaluations that BY will receive official labeling status on all Holstein pedigrees and sire summary publications.
 Select Sires will include this new condition in the list of other genetic recessives that our breeding leading sire program monitors.
-Your sire development team is taking a strong approach to minimize this genetic recessive though selection of future TY sires which will greatly reduce the gene frequency of this lethal trait for the future.™Select Mating Service, SMS and Super Samplers are trademarks of Select Sires Inc.
+Your sire development team is taking a strong approach to minimize this genetic recessive though selection of future TY sires which will greatly reduce the gene frequency of this lethal trait for the future.® Select Mating Service, SMS are registered trademarks of Select Sires Inc.